 At Assumption College, the Graduate Financial Aid Office is committed to assisting qualified graduate students meet their responsibilities for the cost of education by helping them bridge the gap between their own resources and the cost of attendance.
 The following information will inform you of programs and loans available.

 Private loan options are also available.
 For more information or to apply for a private student loan, please go to www.elmselect.com

 EMPLOYER TUITION REIMBURSEMENT

 Students are encouraged to contact their employer’s Human Resource Department to inquire about any available tuition reimbursement.
 Students are expected to pay in full at the time of registration and then comply with their individual employer’s policies for reimbursement.
-Many employers have a “Promissory Note” agreement with Assumption College.
-Call 508-767-7471 to inquire if your employer is on the Promissory Note list.
+Assumption College will accept third party promissory notes from employees if their employer has a direct bill agreement with the College.
+Call 508-767-7471 to inquire if your employer has a direct bill agreement with Assumption College.
 Students are required to sign a supplemental Assumption “Promissory Note” and in the unlikely event that the student defaults on the terms of the promissory note, the student will be assessed a default fee.

 EXTENDED PAYMENT PLAN

 Tuitionpay offers graduate students a low cost extended payment plan.
 This is not a loan program, there are no interest charges.
 The application fee for the fall or spring semester, if applied for individually, is $35.
 If a student applies for the fall and spring semesters at the same time the fee is $60.
 The first payment for the fall semester is due August 1.
 The first payment for the spring semester is due December 1.
 Summer sessions are not eligible.
 Applications are available from the Finance office at (508) 767-7471.

 Students who are awarded Graduate Fellowships, Traineeships, or Assistantships in a graduate degree program are not permitted to use course vouchers to pay for courses that are included in their program of study.